Marcel Barrington

-Marcel Barrington (born 28 August 1995) is a semi-professional footballer who plays as a forward for Cray Valley Paper Mills.
+Marcel Barrington (born 28 August 1995) is a semi-professional footballer who plays as a forward for club Leatherhead.
 Born in England, he represents the Guyana national football team.

 Barrington began his career with Stoke City, and made his senior debut while on loan with Harrow Borough.
 He later joined Leicester City in January 2014, and featured for the Under-21s in between loan spells.
 Barrington represented both Nuneaton Town and Bishop's Stortford on short-term loans, before his release from the Foxes with the conclusion of the 2014–15 season.

 The striker joined Walton Casuals in November 2015, before switching to league rivals Tooting & Mitcham United in January 2016.
 Barrington signed a contract Margate during the close season, but after a short loan spell with Grays Athletic, returned to his former side in December 2016.
 After a short spell back at Tooting & Mitcham, Barrington opted to join Hendon for the remainder of the campaign.
 Preceding the start of the 2017–18 campaign, Barrington was rewarded with a move to National League South side Braintree Town.

 He is a Guyana international having made his debut in July 2015 in 2018 World Cup qualification.